SanjeethNC/Heart-Abnormality-Predictor/README.md

 ## Contributing

 Contributions are welcome!
-If you have suggestions for improvements or new features, please open an issue or submit a pull request.
-For major changes, please discuss them with us first to ensure they fit with the project's direction.
+If you have suggestions for improvements or new features.